denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 var z = x + y;
 ```

 This is actually a trick question, as ==**the second line does not compile!
-Floating-point literals are assumed to be double unless postfixed with an f, as in 2.1f.**== If the value of y was set properly to 2.1f, then the promotion would be similar to the previous example, with both operands being promoted to a `double`, and the result z would be a `double` value.
+Floating-point literals are assumed to be double unless post-fixed with an f, as in 2.1f.**== If the value of y was set properly to 2.1f, then the promotion would be similar to the previous example, with both operands being promoted to a `double`, and the result z would be a `double` value.

 - What is the data type of x * y?
 ```java